“It’s not what you say, but how you say it.”

 9. Encourage Employee Feedback and Show Appreciation

+Honest Feedback from employees is critical for development of the organization.
 Always remember to ask if they have any questions and demand feedback for your presentation.
 This will help you understand if your message was properly received or not.
 Sometimes, this approach will also invite some constructive criticism, but don’t get all defensive.
 Appreciate their input, try to understand their point and let them know that you will consider their point of view.

 10. Employ an Anonymous Reporting System